Holland Park Avenue: Transport links

-Holland Park Avenue is the site of Holland Park tube station which is on the Central line, and at its western end, across Holland Park Roundabout, is Shepherd's Bush tube station, also on the Central line.
-The avenue is also on the route of Transport for London bus routes 31, 94, 148 and 228 as well as night bus route N207 and the 24-hour Oxford Tube coach service.
-There are several bus stops along both sides of Holland Park Avenue and although there are no taxi ranks on the street itself it is easy to hail a Black Cab almost anywhere.
+Holland Park Avenue is the site of Holland Park tube station on the Central line, and at its western end, across Holland Park Roundabout, is Shepherd's Bush tube station, also on the Central line.
+The avenue is on the route of Transport for London bus routes 31, 94, 148 and 228 as well as night bus route N207 and the 24-hour Oxford Tube coach service.